 I typically end up writing blog posts about things that are on my mind, and since today I awoke with my second hangover of the week I decided to wax poetic about drinking.
 How does alcohol fit in with the Paleo lifestyle?
 DOES it fit in the Paleo lifestyle at all?
 Well, this week it fit into my Paleo lifestyle, so I’m going to give that a definitive yes.

-The point of me divulging my indulgent, weekday behavior to you is that I think 2 things about it are notable.
+The point of me divulging my indulgent, weekday behavior to you is that I think two things about it are notable.

 So this guy I was talking to went Paleo.
 Well, Paleo-ish besides all the drinking, which leaves you at hardly Paleo at all when you’re drinking pints and pints of wheat ales every day.
 But should he have stopped drinking?
 One thing he realized recently is that he just got into the habit of drinking something, whatever it was, if it was in front of him.
 So he started ordering a drink, then 2 waters in a row, then another drink.
 That way he was always drinking something, but not even half the alcohol (and calories) as before.

-Beer is on the list of “consume in moderation” in Cordain’s book and all the other guys’ lists of Paleo foods.
-It’s an international and timeless pastime to drink, whether it’s beer, wine, mead whiskey or whatever.
+Beer is on the list of “consume in moderation” in Loren Cordain’s book and all the other guys’ lists of Paleo foods.
+It’s an international and timeless pastime to drink, whether it’s beer, wine, mead, whiskey, or whatever.
 But some alcohols are better than others.

 Despite the adoration it commands, it has its shortcomings.
 Mainly that it’s usually made with gluten grains, and that’s the non-Paleo food that most people have the hardest time with.
 You need to figure out for yourself how beer affects you.
 You can do that by NOT drinking it for a month, or even a couple weeks.
 Then drink some beer and no other kind of alcohol and watch how you feel that day and the next.
 If you get a rash, feel really tired, get a headache, or feel hungover the next day you should reconsider drinking beer.
 Or try one of the gluten free beers that are made with sorghum.